Meandering Through Time

 The progenitor of this ancient family was one William de Moion whose name probably derives from the French village of Moyon which lies just south of St Lo in Normandy, and it seems that this family had considerable land and possessions there.
 In 1027 these lands formed part of the dowry of Adela, Duchess of Normandy.
 Mohun descendant's flourished in the west country and their names can be seen in such villages as Ottery Mohun, Tormorham and Grange Mohun in Ireland.

-“Le Roman de Rou” a work by Wace, a Norman poet.
+It is more than likely that the first mention of a Mohun is a William whose name is found in “Le Roman de Rou” a work by Wace, a Norman poet.
 This work covered the history of the Duchy of Normandy at the time of Rollo until the Battle of Tinchebray in 1106, it was written two centuries after the event and therefore must be treated with skepticism.

 Nevertheless, William was named in this work as “Le Viel Willame de Moion” where it is stated “Ont avec li maint compagnon," which roughly translated means “to have many comrades.”
 There is little mention of William in books I have read but the main concentration of interest in William via the internet is the meaning of the above quote.